mastercodeon31415/KsDumper-11/README.md

 + **Module Dumping**: You can now dump specific DLLs (including hidden manual maps) via the Module View.
 + **Driver Stability**: Fixed a critical Bad Pool Caller (0xC2) BSOD by implementing safe memory allocation tags and buffer resizing logic in the kernel.
 + **UI Updates**: Added columns for "Framework" (.NET/Native) in the main list and color-coding for special modules.
 + **KDU Version Update**: Updated KDU from v1.4.1 to v1.4.4.
-3 New providers have been added.
+Three new providers have been added.

 ## Whats new v1.3.4
 + Added new feature Anti Anti Debugging Tools Detection